thesmartwon/thesmartwon.com/posts/coding/this-site-2/index.md

 <figcaption>Gatsby is dead.</figcaption>
 </figure>

-I decided to ditch Gatsby because after [an update to how resources were loaded,](https://github.com/gatsbyjs/gatsby/pull/14889) my site wouldn't build anymore with all its modified Gatsby internals.
+I decided to ditch Gatsby because after [an update to how Gatsby's resources were loaded,](https://github.com/gatsbyjs/gatsby/pull/14889) my site wouldn't build anymore.
-I could just use an old version of Gatsby forever, but even with the old version things were breaking because even old Gatsby's dependencies were updated according to Gatsby's [package.json](https://github.com/gatsbyjs/gatsby/blob/master/package.json) (welcome the the traums of the NPM ecosystem).
+I could just use an old version of Gatsby forever, but even with the old version things were breaking because of dependencies of Gatsby's dependencies in its [package.json](https://github.com/gatsbyjs/gatsby/blob/master/package.json) (welcome to the NPM ecosystem).
-I didn't want to my project's entire life to hang on a single `package-lock.json`, so I decided to write my own framework.
+I didn't want to my entire project's to hinge on a single `package-lock.json`, so I decided to write my own framework.

 ## Death to Webpack, too
 Webpack is a little black box everyone depends on.